 What we don’t: Known to have a narrow fit, although that’s shifting.

 Italian brand La Sportiva is a climbing and mountaineering company first, beloved by many for their high-performance and long-lasting designs.
-In fact, eight of the 20 picks in our climbing shoe round-up and nine of the 19 in our mountaineering boot round-up are Sportiva models, which speaks volumes about their top-notch craftsmanship and technical expertise.
+In fact, eight of the 19 picks in our climbing shoe round-up and seven of the 17 in our mountaineering boot round-up are Sportiva models, which speaks volumes about their top-notch craftsmanship and technical expertise.
 However, that know-how has transferred over nicely to the more casual hiking and backpacking realms, including their Wildcat trail runner, which was one of the brand’s early breakthroughs in the hiking world and quickly became a staple among thru-hikers (despite its intentions, it’s less of a standout for trail running).

 Location: Jetzendorf, Germany

-Popular product: Renegade
+Popular product: Renegade and Tibet

 What we like: A classic mountain brand with a rich history in alpine exploration.

 What we don’t: Their hiking and backpacking collection is relatively small and rarely changes.

 Lowa's history dates back to the early 1920s, where their boots were originally handcrafted in a cobbler’s shop in a small village in southeastern Germany (their facilities have expanded considerably, but their headquarters remains in the same town to this day).
 By 1930, they began developing alpine and lace-up ski boots for the mountain infantry, which lasted until the end of World War II.
 In the decades following, Lowa transitioned back to consumer production and secured themselves as a staple in the ski and mountaineering industries, pioneering PU injection molding and a number of product innovations that set manufacturing standards for years to come.